albar965/littlenavmap-manual/en/MAPDISPLAY.md

 A rhumb line is a line of constant course and used between the waypoints of an airway or when approaching a VOR or NDB station.
 Distance between points is slightly longer than the great circle route.

+The course for a rhumb line is indicated in degrees magnetic and true \(`°M`, `°T` or `°M/T` if bot h values are equal\).

+The magnetic declination to calculate the magnetic course will be taken from the global `magdec.bgl` file at the origin of the measurement.

-The course for a rhumb line is normally indicated in degrees true.
-Course will be indicated in degrees magnetic if the measurement starts at a navaid or at an airport that has a magnetic variation.
-Additional information like ident and frequency will be added to the line in this case.
+The magnetic declination of an airport or navaid will be used if the measurement starts at a such a point.
+Additional information like ident and frequency will be added to the line in this case as well.

+See [Magnetic Declination](INTRO.md#magnetic-declination) for remarks on that topic.

 #### ![Remove Distance measurement](../images/icons/distancemeasureoff.png "Remove Distance measurement") Remove Distance measurement {#remove-distance-measurement}